Best 3 Days in Copenhagen Itinerary for First Time Travel

 The Town Hall clock tower is open to the public if you’re up to climbing the 300 steps.
 It’s another opportunity for views of Copenhagen.
 Note, this is only available to do Monday through Friday at 11 am and 2 pm, and Saturday at noon.
 Town Hall tours are also available.

-After you climbed the tower at 2pm, take a short walk to the Ny Carlsberg Glyptotek (“Glyptoteket”) to soak in some amazing art for a leisurely couple of hours.
+After you climbed the tower, take a short walk to the Ny Carlsberg Glyptotek (“Glyptoteket”) to leisurely soak in some amazing art.

 Once you’ve had your fill, had back to the hotel and take a break, because you’re going to need it.
 Tonight is for celebrating your last night in Copenhagen, and this has to be done at Tivoli Gardens.